YaoGroup/DIFFICE_jax/paper.md

 subfolder, which help users create datasets for ice shelves not currently available in the package.

-The raw data used for the pinnIceShelf package are downloaded from NASA MEaSUREs Phase-Based Antarctica Ice Velocity Map, Version 1 (NSIDC-0754) for ice velocity and from NASA MEaSUREs BedMachine Antarctica, Version 2 (NSIDC-0756) for ice thickness.
-These raw datasets are not provided in the package.
-Instead, the datasets available in the package (all in the 'Data' subfolder) are truncated from the raw data and saved separately for each ice shelf.
-Additional information, such as the position of the ice-shelf calving front, required for PINN training is also included in the dataset.
-The process of preparing the dataset from the raw data is documented in the Data subfolder, which helps users create datasets for ice shelves not currently available in the package.

 <!Question: existing library for convention method, (2) name of the libary.
 (3) what is the figure to add in the paper.!>